 - Wayne County, Michigan — $4,000,000 for the Southeast Michigan Border Interoperability Solution Project.

 - Flathead County, Montana — $3,895,425 for the Northern Tier Consortium Border Interoperability Demonstration Project.

 - Lake County, Ohio — $3,998,200 for the Multi-Agency, Multi-Jurisdictional U.S. Regional & International Interoperable Communications Infrastructure and Maritime Domain Awareness Project.

 - City of McAllen, Texas — $1,940,000 for the Rio Grande Valley Border Interoperability Regional Project.

 Closeout Report and Knowledge Transfer Studies

 The BIDP Closeout Report provides an overview of the program, lessons learned, and recommendations.
 This report includes individual grantee reports on the seven selected communities, detailing project outcomes, technical assistance, and partnerships.
-In addition, ECD developed knowledge transfer studies containing best practices and processes successfully demonstrated by BIDP award recipients.
+In addition, CISA developed knowledge transfer studies containing best practices and processes successfully demonstrated by BIDP award recipients.
 With these studies, public safety agencies can better address common obstacles to implementing interoperability channels to support border-region communications.
 Furthermore, rural and urban border communities can benefit from reviewing the experiences and lessons learned from those BIDP recipients that share similar geographies, operating environments, or population densities.